 (f) importing; and

-(g) stocking for any purposes mentioned in the paragraphs (a) to (f) of this subsection.
+(g) stocking for any purposes mentioned in paragraphs (a) - (f).

-(2) The holder of the breeder’s right may give his authorization subject to conditions and limitations.
+(2) The holder of the breeder’s right may give his authorisation subject to conditions and limitations.

-(3) Subject to the provisions of sections 30 and 31 of this Act, the acts referred to in paragraphs (a) to (g) of sub-section (1) of this section in respect of –
+(3) Subject to the provisions of sections 30 and 31 of this Act, the acts referred to in subsection (1) (a) - (g) in respect of:

-(a) harvested material, including entire plants and parts of plants, obtained through the unauthorized use of propagating material of the protected variety, shall require the authorization of the holder of the breeder’s right, unless the holder of the breeder’s right has had reasonable opportunity to exercise his right in relation to the said propagating material; and
+(a) harvested material, including entire plants and parts of plants, obtained through the unauthorised use of propagating material of the protected variety, shall require the authorisation of the holder of the breeder’s right, unless the holder of the breeder’s right has had reasonable opportunity to exercise his right in relation to the said propagating material; and

-(b) products made directly from harvested material of the protected variety falling within the provision of paragraph (a) of this subsection through the unauthorized use of the said harvested material, shall require the authorization of the breeder, unless the breeder has had reasonable opportunity to exercise his right in relation to the said harvested material.
+(b) products made directly from harvested material of the protected variety falling within the provision of paragraph (a) through the unauthorised use of the said harvested material, shall require the authorisation of the breeder, unless the breeder has had reasonable opportunity to exercise his right in relation to the said harvested material.

-(4) The provisions of sub-sections (1), (2) and (3) of this section shall apply to a variety -
+(4) The provisions of subsections (1) - (3) shall apply to a variety:

 (a) that is essentially derived from the protected variety, where the protected variety is not itself an essentially derived variety;